-Hollins University alumna and Pulitzer Prize-winning poet Natasha Trethewey was named Poet Laureate for 2012-13 by the Library of Congress on Thursday.
+Hollins University alumna and Pulitzer Prize-winning poet Natasha Trethewey was named Poet Laureate for 2012-13 (reappointed for 2013-14) by the Library of Congress.

 Trethewey is a native of Gulfport, MS and earned her Master of Arts degree in English and creative writing from Hollins in 1991.
 She won the Pulitzer Prize for poetry in 2007 for her collection, "Native Guard," which pays tribute to African American soldiers who were stationed near the city during the Civil War.
 She has garnered numerous other prestigious writing awards and was named Mississippi's Poet Laureate in January, a four-year appointment she will continue to hold.

-Trethewey, the 19th U.S. Poet Laureate, will take up her duties in the fall, opening the Library's annual literary season with a reading of her work on Thursday, September 13.
+Trethewey, the 19th U.S. Poet Laureate, began her duties in fall 2012 by opening the Library's annual literary season with a reading of her work on September 13.

 In announcing the appointment, Librarian of Congress James H. Billington, said, "Natasha Trethewey is an outstanding poet/historian in the mold of Robert Penn Warren, our first Poet Laureate Consultant in Poetry.
 Her poems dig beneath the surface of history—personal or communal, from childhood or from a century ago—to explore the human struggles that we all face."